zaRizk7/fuzzy-logic/README.md

 * Defuzzification

 Output from your sistem a Bantuan.xls file which contains one column vector containing 20 rows of integer-valued numbers (whole numbers) that represent the row / record numbers (1-100) in the Mahasiswa.xls file.

+Note that there are two versions of my fuzzy logic implementation:
+* Detailed version, using R
+* Lite version, using Python